leiweibau/Pi.Alert/docs/OFFLINE_MODE.md

 Other functions are not deactivated, but will not work.
 Examples of this would be the manual update check, the manual speed test or the download function of the GeoDB database.

+Since this mode is only used in special cases, I don't check its functionality with every release.
+If you run into any issues, please report them.

 [Back](https://github.com/leiweibau/Pi.Alert)